Payum/Payum/Resources/doc/configure_be2bill.md

 use Symfony\Component\DependencyInjection\ContainerInterface;

-use Payum\Action\ActionInterface;
+use Payum\Action\ActionPaymentAware;
-use Payum\Request\CreatePaymentInstructionRequest;
+use Payum\Request\CaptureRequest;
 use Payum\Domain\InstructionAggregateInterface;
 use Payum\Domain\InstructionAwareInterface;
 use Payum\Exception\RequestNotSupportedException;
 use Payum\Be2Bill\PaymentInstruction;

-class CreateBe2BillInstructionFromSimpleSellAction implements ActionInterface {
+class CaptureSimpleSellWithBe2BillAction extends ActionPaymentAware {
     protected $container;